 While the Versa certainly isn't overladen with a plethora of features, it's very well-appointed for the price.
 The base S trim comes with manual air conditioning, remote keyless entry, push-button start, power windows, and a 12-volt power outlet.
 It also gets a long list of driver-assistance features for such an affordable model, including lane departure warning, a rearview camera, forward collision avoidance, rear automatic braking, pedestrian detection, and high beam assist.
 The SV adds a drive-assist display in the instrument cluster and expands the safety offering with blind spot warning, rear cross-traffic alert, rear door alert, and a driver-alertness system.
 It also upgrades the cloth upholstery to premium cloth and adds folding functionality to the rear seats.
 The top-of-the-range SR gets automatic climate control and intelligent keyless access.
 Both of which work nicely with the remote engine start system.
 Sport cloth upholsters the seats, and the steering wheel and gear shifter come wrapped in leather.
 Adaptive cruise control and heated front seats are available as part of the optional packages, along with a host of interior lighting add-ons.

 The Nissan Versa has always been one of America's most affordable and popular cars so, naturally, safety is a primary concern, too.
-The NHTSA rates the sedan quite highly, giving it five stars in every test, except for frontal passenger and rollover crash tests, for which it gave the Versa four stars.
-The IIHS hasn't tested the Nissan nearly so extensively, but it gave the vehicle a top score of Good in moderate overlap front and side crash tests.
+The NHTSA's ratings for the Nissan Versa are quite high, giving it five stars in every test, except for frontal passenger and rollover crash tests, for which it gave the Versa four stars.
+The IIHS hasn't subjected the Nissan Versa to review nearly so extensively, but it gave the vehicle a top score of Good in moderate overlap front and side crash tests.

 Every model of the Versa Sedan gets ABS, EBD, stability and traction control, as well as an impressive ten airbags: dual front, front knee, front side, rear side, and side curtain.
 Even the base model gets a fair number of standard driver-assistance features, including a rearview camera, lane departure warning, high beam assist, forward collision avoidance, pedestrian detection, rear automatic braking, and hill start assist.
 The remaining features are added on the mid-tier SV, including blind spot warning, rear cross-traffic alert, rear door alert, and a driver alertness system.